Prabhjas12/Economic-Impact-and-Power-Outages/README.md

 ---

 ## **6. Baseline Model**
+The baseline model is a logistic regression classifier trained using the following features known at the time of prediction, per-capita GSP (quantitative), outage cause (nominal), climate region (nominal), and state economic quartile (ordinal).
+Nominal features were one-hot encoded, while quantitative features were standardized.

-The baseline logistic regression model performs surprisingly well, achieving a high F1-score on unseen data.
+The model performs surprisingly well, achieving a high F1-score of **0.98** on unseen data.
 The model is particularly effective at identifying severe outages, with both high precision and recall.
 This strong performance suggests that key predictors such as outage cause and state-level economic indicators already contain substantial information about outage severity.

 However, this model still serves as a baseline because it uses a limited set of features and assumes a linear relationship between predictors and the outcome.
 In the final model, I explore whether additional feature engineering and more flexible modeling approaches can further improve performance and provide more robust predictions.